-More detailed lists of relevant and non-relevant material are provided under 10 (below).
+A link to a more detailed list of relevant and non-relevant material is provided under 10 (below).

-3. The University's Position
+5.0 The University's Position

 At this time, the University holds a single licence for the purposes of research.
 The licence permits the University to operate a tissue bank of existing and future holdings.
-These holdings will largely be stored in appropriate refrigeration facilities, mainly within the premises of the Faculty of Life and Health Sciences at the Coleraine campus, but also at other permitted locations including the School of Sport at the Jordanstown campus, and the C-TRIC facility at Altnagelvin Hospital, Londonderry.
+These holdings will largely be stored in appropriate refrigeration facilities, mainly within the premises of the Faculty of Life and Health Sciences at the Coleraine campus, but also at other permitted locations including the School of Sport at the Belfast Campus, Biomedical Sciences in Northland House, and the C-TRIC facility at Altnagelvin Hospital, Londonderry.